e55o/news-api/README.md

 ---

 Downloading a file from URL
 ```curl
 POST /api/file?url=https://www.africau.edu/images/default/sample.pdf
 ```
 you can send any file url in the query param `url`

-and you will get the actual file in the response
+and you will get the actual file as binary data in the response

 ## Testing